MAKING PUBLIC POLICY: THEORY AND PRACTICE - 2022/3

 Formative assessment and feedback

-- Develop students’ understanding of some of the main concepts and key debates
+- Develop students¿ understanding of some of the main concepts and key debates in public policy making, gauging the diversity of policy areas and actors involved in the process of.

-- Consolidate students’ ability to apply theoretical models to real-life examples, through
+- Consolidate students¿ ability to apply theoretical models to real-life examples, through authentic assessment, scenario based exercises, risk-management exercises, role-playing examples

 C - Cognitive/analytical